Genting Singapore shares surge on junket news

 "Another positive thing is the credit risk.
 Now Genting doesn't have to extend so much credit to the high rollers because the junket operators typically offer their own credit."

-Junket operators organize visits to casinos and provide credit to players in return for commissions from casino owners.
+Junket operators organise visits to casinos and provide credit to players in return for commissions from casino owners.

 Wong maintained a buy rating and S$2.02 share price target on Genting Singapore, which is controlled by Malaysian group Genting Bhd (GENT.KL).